 Plagiarism will be penalised heavily and may result in no marks at all being given for a project or essay, exclusion from your examination, or exclusion from your course.

 Please note also that the School retains the right to refer suspected cases of plagiarism to the University's Disciplinary Committee.
-If in doubt about any of these guidelines, please consult UCD's plagiarism policy: https://www.ucd.ie/secca/t4media/plagiarism_studentguide.pdf
+If in doubt about any of these guidelines, please consult UCD's Academic Integrity Policy.